Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Experimental Details

 To develop a protocol for creating a tantalum-oxide barrier for fully tantalum-based Josephson junctions, we tested three different oxidation procedures: annealing Ta films in (1) an Expertech CTR200 tube furnace under a flow of oxygen, (2) an oxygen flow inside a AccuThermo AW 610 rapid thermal processing system, and (3) an oxygen plasma in a Lesker Lab 18 sputtering chamber.
 Table \ref{tab:table1} summarizes the procedures applied to each sample.

-First, the tube furnace annealing process involved heating the system to 350 $\degree$C at a rate of 10 $\degree$C/min then at 2.5 $\degree$C/min until the final temperature reached 400 $\degree$C. To prevent any oxidation during the ramp-up process, the furnace was flushed with nitrogen (N$_2$) gas.
-Upon achieving 400 \degree C, the system was flushed with O$_2$ at a rate of 20,000 sccm for 10-60 minutes (see Table \ref{tab:table1}).
+First, the tube furnace annealing process involved heating the system to 350$\degree$C at a rate of 10 $\degree$C/min then at 2.5 $\degree$C/min until the final temperature reached 400$\degree$C. To prevent any oxidation during the ramp-up process, the furnace was flushed with nitrogen (N$_2$) gas.
+Upon achieving 400$\degree$C, the system was flushed with O$_2$ at a rate of 20,000 sccm for 10-60 minutes (see Table \ref{tab:table1}).
 Immediately following the annealing process, the heater was turned off, and the system was allowed to cool under a continuous flow of nitrogen gas.

-Secondly, to test a more accelerated oxidation process, we employed rapid thermal annealing, taking advantage of its swift temperature ramp-up and ramp-down capabilities.
-The films were heated to 700 \degree C at a rate of 70 \degree C/sec under a 5,000 sccm flow of O$_2$ and held for durations ranging from 1 to 10 minutes, as detailed in Table \ref{tab:table1}.
+Second, to test a faster oxidation process, we employed rapid thermal annealing (RTA), taking advantage of its swift temperature ramp-up and ramp-down capabilities.
+The films were heated to 700$\degree$C at a rate of 70$\degree$C/sec under a 5,000 sccm flow of O$_2$ and held for durations ranging from 1 to 10 minutes, as detailed in Table \ref{tab:table1}.
 As with the tube furnace annealing method, the system was purged with N$_2$ during all other stages and subsequently cooled to room temperature following the annealing step.

 Finally, for plasma oxidation, the films were exposed to a 100 W RF plasma in a sputtering chamber, using a 20 sccm flow of oxygen gas.
-The base pressure of the chamber prior to oxidation was less than $6 \times 10^{-8}$ Torr.
-Oxidation was then carried out at room temperature, as well as with the substrate heated to 200 $\degree$C, 300 $\degree$C, and 400 $\degree$C to assess temperature-dependent effects.
+The base pressure of the chamber prior to oxidation was less than $6 \times 10^{-8}$ torr.
+Oxidation was then carried out at room temperature, as well as with the substrate heated to 200$\degree$C, 300$\degree$C, and 400$\degree$C to assess temperature-dependent effects.